Who should use a chronological resume format?

 Graphic designer resume summary:

 “Creative graphic designer with seven years of experience creating brand identities for over 15 clients.
-Experienced in logo typography and color palette creation using Adobe InDesign, Illustrator and After Effects.
+Experienced in creating logo typography and color palettes using Adobe InDesign, Illustrator and After Effects.
 Created augmented reality (AR) graphics for a mobile smartphone game application which reached an audience of 2 million people.”

 Accountant resume summary: